percburk/weekend-sql-to-do-list/to-do list.md

   [x] client - click listener to get deleted task, call get function [x] server - send delete query to sql to delete task

-[ ] styling/dom
+[x] styling/dom
   [x] import and use icon set to display priority, complete, and delete [x] let's not use a table, instead appending divs for each task [ ] source favicon!
-  [ ] set up grid for dev elements
+  [x] set up grid for dev elements
-  [ ] format time and date nicely, some logic to show strings for common days "today", "tomorrow", etc.
+  [x] format time and date nicely, some logic to show strings for common days "today", "tomorrow", etc.
-  [ ] adjust jQuery hovers to show 'finger' over div elements which are acting as buttons
+  [x] adjust jQuery hovers to show 'finger' over div elements which are click listeners